aldrinrenzcruz/bitbearner/README.md

 If you've manually updated some parts in your script from `ns1` to `ns2`, it would be better to convert it first from `ns2` to `ns1` before proceeding to convert it completely to `ns2`.

-How this tool works is by simply adding/deling `ns.` in every Netscript functions.
-It also add/delete `await` if necessary.
-Lastly, it will automatically wrap the whole script inside the `main function`.
+Bitbearner works essentially, by simply adding/deleting `ns.` in every Netscript functions.
+It also adds/deletes `await` if necessary.
+Lastly, it will automatically wrap the whole script inside the `main(ns) function`.

 Feel free to use and reuse anything in this tool.